nelsonic/coedit/README.md

 - **create** a new file and write to it

-Travis gives error: ** Uncaught Error: ENOENT, open **
+Travis gives error: **Uncaught Error: ENOENT, open**
 see: https://travis-ci.org/nelsonic/valens/builds/14895407

 Spent ages trying to solve it.
-Decided to use a domain: http://shapeshed.com/uncaught-exceptions-in-node/
+Decided to try a domain: http://shapeshed.com/uncaught-exceptions-in-node/

+But Travis does not *like* the idea of creating a new file...

 References